Diamond level

 The first step is to start tagging when the consumer or provider is deployed to an environment.
 So when you successfully deploy to staging, apply the staging tag; when you successfully deploy to prod, apply the prod tag.
 Do this for each environment you deploy to.

-1. Add a step to your deployment process so that when the consumer is deployed to an environment, the relevant pacticipant version in the broker is tagged with the name of the environment (eg. test, production).
-This functionality is provided by the pact broker CLI which is available as a standalone executable, and a Docker image.
-Alternatively you can use the API for tagging directly, with documentation available here.
+- Add a step to your deployment process so that when the consumer is deployed to an environment, the relevant pacticipant version in the broker is tagged with the name of the environment (eg.

-2. Add the new tag names to the list of pacts the provider will verify (eg. { consumerVersionSelectors: { tag: "main", latest: true }, { tag: "test", latest: true }, { tag: "production", latest: true } }), see the consumer version selectors documentation page here
+{ consumerVersionSelectors: { tag: "main", latest: true }, { tag: "test", latest: true }, { tag: "production", latest: true } }

-3. Make sure that you use the same agreed upon names for each environment for all subsequent applications. (eg. is it prod or is it production?)
-Having a mix of environment names will not allow you to successfully use the can-i-deploy tool to ensure safe deployments.
+), see the consumer version selectors documentation page here - Make sure that you use the same agreed upon names for each environment for all subsequent applications. (eg. is it

 Add can-i-deploy to your commit pipelines

-Once you have successfully run your pipeline with the tagging, you can safely add can-i-deploy checks before you deploy to an environment, to make sure it's safe to deploy.
+Once you have successfully run your pipeline with the tagging, you can safely add can-i-deploy

 Add can-i-deploy to environments to your PR pipelines